Flight Ops HQ

 FBO

-An FBO, or fixed base operator, is the private terminal at an airport that handles arrivals and departures, fueling, ground services, and passenger facilities for private flights.
+FBO stands for fixed base operator—the company that runs the private terminal at an airport.
+FBOs handle arrivals and departures, fueling, ramp services, lounges, and ground coordination for charter and private flights.

 Fuel Surcharge